continuouspipe/dockerfiles/ubuntu/16.04/README.md

 The `etc` and `usr` folders local to this README get copied into the image.
 That means we can influence any file in `etc` or `usr` using Docker's layering filesystem.

-Upon booting, `/bin/bash /usr/local/bin/supervisor_start` will run, which will:
+Upon booting, `/bin/bash /usr/local/bin/container start_supervisord` will run, which will:

 1. Include environment variable definitions from /usr/local/share/env/
 2. Optionally create a user and group to match the given file or directory on a mountpoint.